Quick Answer

 Power outages are the single most common urban emergency, and they cascade fast.
 Here’s the action plan I teach in community preparedness workshops.

-1. Preserve your phone battery.
-Switch to low-power mode, reduce screen brightness, close unnecessary apps.
-Your phone is your communication lifeline.
+1. Switch your phone to low-power mode, reduce brightness, and close unnecessary apps — your phone is your communication lifeline

-2. Leave the refrigerator and freezer closed.
-A closed fridge keeps food safe for about 4 hours; a full freezer holds temperature for 48 hours.
-Every time you open the door, you lose hours of safe storage.
+2. Leave the refrigerator and freezer doors closed (a closed fridge keeps food safe for about 4 hours; a full freezer holds temperature for 48)

-3. Turn on your battery or hand-crank radio.
-Tune to your local NOAA weather station for official updates.
-Don’t rely on social media rumors.
+3. Turn on your battery or hand-crank radio and tune to your local NOAA weather station for official updates

 Know When to Leave